 The Second Detail premiered in 1991.
 An electrifying combination of classicism and physicality for an ensemble, this work is a potent piece of kinetic energy that never fails to overpower the theatre.
 The choreography exudes crisp movement and a playful spirit in an unstoppable display of masterful precision.
 In what has become a signature work for Boston Ballet, the ensemble piece displays the wonderful juxtaposition of individual skill and group chemistry within a dance company.
 Set to a riveting score by Thom Willems, “Every stabbing shard or splintering clamor of Willem’s music is matched by the dancers’ jagged, spearing steps, high kicks and slides…”, wrote The Sunday Times of Boston Ballet’s 2013 London performance.

 Freda Locker and Alex Foaksman

 World Premiere: February 20, 2014, Boston, MA, Boston Ballet

 Boston Ballet is the first American company to commission a piece from José Martinez and is pleased to premiere this new work in Boston and New York in 2014.

-February 25, 2010 Lucent Danstheater The Hague, Netherlands Dans Theatre 2
+World Premiere: February 25, 2010, The Hague, Netherlands, Nederlands Dans Theater 2

 Alexander Ekman danced with Royal Swedish Ballet, Culberg Ballet and Nederlands Dans Theater 2 before devoting himself entirely to his choreographic work.
 Ekman is in high demand internationally for his inspiring, honest, and clear voice in modern choreography.
 His work has been performed by the Culberg Ballet, Dresden Ballet, Ballets de Monte Carlo, Nederlands Dans Theater, Spanish National Ballet and the Sydney Dance Company.